joeblew99/gu/README.md

 libraries to offer that niche and methods.
 But Gu will remain as so, to allow anyone to graft and build on top as they see fit.

+Only changes that will ever come to the library will be updates for performance, fixes or needed change that simplify and provide better usage for the developer.

 ## Contributions
  Contributions will be received with much fan fare and gratitude.